RemixVSL/iomemory-vsl/README.md

 - SCSI queue settings
 - BIO status handling

+## Important note!!!
+Only the version and next_generation branches are tested, nothing else.
+The driver may in fact work with older or newer kernels.
+The next_generation branch is currently running in a CEPH cluster with official kernel 4.14 LTS and works quite well.
+Testing and running with the kernel module has been done on Ubuntu and Redhat.
+*** the untested branch has only been compiled and loaded not device tested ***

 ## Background
 Driver support for FusionIO cards has been lagging behind kernel releases, effectively making the cards an expensive paperweight